 5. Jacksonville Jaguars

-Despite signing Nick Foles to a big contract, Jaguars still need to identify their QB of the future.
+Despite signing Nick Foles to a big contract, the Jaguars still need to identify their QB of the future.
 Foles is 30 years old and is no guarantee to pick up where he left off in Super Bowl LII and at the end of last season with the Eagles.
 The Jaguars defense might be too talented for them to regress to the point of a high enough draft pick to secure one of the top QBs.
 But this is a team worth watching for future QB markets.

 4. Miami Dolphins

 It seemed for a while like the plan for the 2020 season was going to put the team in position to win as few games as possible and secure a franchise QB in next year’s draft.
 Acquiring 2018 #10 pick Josh Rosen may or may not change that plan.
-The Dolphins roster is bottom five in the league and Rosen has a cheap contract to move on from, should he struggle again in year two and the Dolphins finish at the bottom, I could certainly see them making a move for a QB.
+The Dolphins roster is bottom five in the league and Rosen’s contract is cheap enough to move on from without major cap consequences.
+Should he struggle again in year two and the Dolphins finish at the bottom, I could certainly see them making a move for a QB.

 3. Cincinnati Bengals

-By passing on the top QBs in the 2019 draft, new head coach Zac Taylor showed his commitment to Andy Dalton.
+By passing on the top QBs in the 2019 Draft, new head coach Zac Taylor showed his commitment to Andy Dalton.
 But how long will that last?
-Dalton’s contract becomes very easy to get out of, with minimal guaranteed money moving forward, if the team decides to move on.
+Dalton’s contract becomes easy to get out of, with minimal guaranteed money moving forward, if the team decided to move on.
 If Dalton doesn’t fit Taylor’s system or the offense and team goes backwards, Cincinnati could definitely be a landing spot for one of the 2020 Draft’s top QBs.

 2. Tampa Bay Buccaneers

-Like Mariota above, Winston does not have a long term contract and has struggled with turnovers (58 interceptions in four years).
-Now with a new coaching staff, Bruce Arians has no reason to keep Winston if the Bucs struggle in 2019 or if Winston can’t find some consistency..
+Like Mariota above, Jameis Winston does not have a long term contract and has struggled with turnovers (58 interceptions in four years).
+Now with a new coaching staff, Bruce Arians will have no reason to keep Winston if the Bucs struggle in 2019 or if Winston can’t find some consistency.

 1. Oakland Raiders

 Jon Gruden has repeated over and over how much he loves Derek Carr.
 But will Antonio Brown love him?
 That has to be the question that gets answered in 2019.
 Brown has been the best, most consistent WR in football the last six years (100+ catches, 1,200+ yards, 8+ TDs each year).
 There was plenty of smoke about the Raiders drafting a QB in 2019 draft and I think if Oakland finishes bottom 5 again, they will most definitely move on from Carr.